Reid-Darden/ContentAI/README.md

 # GVContentAI

-### Created by Reid Darden in October of 2023 for Worldwide Golf Shops / Global Value Commerce.
+### Created by Reid Darden in October/November of 2023 for Worldwide Golf Shops / Global Value Commerce.
 All rights reserved.

-**This program was created to generate on page articles (in HTML w/ appropriate formatting) for product pages by parsing sell sheets.
+**This program was created to generate on-page-articles (in HTML with appropriate formatting) for product pages by parsing sell sheets.
 These parsed sheets have their content rewritten using a SEO specific prompt in ChatGPT.
 Finally, another ChatGPT call is made to assemble the article based on a template.
 All articles that are created with this template will be automatically emailed to Reid Darden (rdarden@wgs.com) for final approval for both content and formatting validation.**

 ## Technologies Used